Nmoiroux/AttractiveITN/README.md

 <!-- badges: start -->
 <!-- badges: end -->
 ### Overview
-This repository contains the code and data necessary to reproduce the analyses presented in our study entitled _Potential of attractive insecticide-treated nets (ITNs) to reduce malaria transmission: a modeling study_
+This repository contains the codes and data necessary to reproduce the analyses presented in our study entitled _Potential of attractive insecticide-treated nets (ITNs) to reduce malaria transmission: a modeling study_

 ### Repository Structure